baharmon/lectures/content/ecological-robotics-2023/_index.md

 autonomous earth-moving, planting, and mowing.
 Through these experiments,
-architects and landscape architects have been to explore the novel creative, material, tectonic, performative, and aesthetic potential
+architects and landscape architects have been exploring the novel creative, material, tectonic, performative, and aesthetic potential of robots.
 {{< /note >}}

 ---